rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 staff and customers do not use a recycling bin.

-Settings should communicate clearly to pupils, staff and visitors a process for removing face coverings when those who use face coverings arrive at their setting and when face coverings are worn within a setting in certain circumstances.
+Settings should communicate clearly to pupils, staff and visitors a process for when face coverings should be worn within certain settings.

 The safe wearing of face coverings requires cleaning of hands before and after touching – including to remove or put them on – and the safe storage of reusable face coverings in individual, sealable plastic bags between use.
 Where a face covering becomes damp, it should not be worn and the face covering should be replaced carefully.
+Staff, pupils and students may consider bringing a spare face covering to wear in the event that their face covering becomes damp during the day.
 See further guidance on [face coverings in education settings](https://www.gov.uk/government/publications/face-coverings-in-education/face-coverings-in-education){.govuk-link}.

 To dispose of waste such as disposable cleaning cloths, face coverings,